-The first time a person uses heroin, they may feel nauseous or sleepy.
-Subsequent uses result in less nausea and increase the level of withdrawal symptoms experienced when the heroin wears off.
+The first time a person uses heroin, they may feel nauseous,sleepy and euphoric.
+Subsequent uses result in less nausea, euphoria and increases the level of withdrawal symptoms experienced when the heroin wears off.
 These withdrawal symptoms cause the user to turn to heroin to find relief.

 What are the Signs of Heroin Addiction?

-After continued use of heroin, tolerance begins to develop, and physical dependence sets in.
-The result is that if a user tries to reduce their dosage or stop using altogether, withdrawal symptoms set in, making them more likely to use again to remove the symptoms.
+Continued use of heroin causes tolerance to develop and physical dependence sets in.
+If a user tries to reduce their dosage or stop using altogether, withdrawal symptoms set in.
+Making them more likely to use again to remove the symptoms.

-If you or a loved one are the point of withdrawal, and cannot or will not stop using, you are likely suffering from a heroin addiction.
+If you or a loved one are at the point of withdrawal and cannot stop using.
+You are likely suffering from a Heroin addiction.

 Users may feel the following symptoms of heroin withdrawal hours or days after their last use:

 - Bone pain